warden-protocol/wardenprotocol/docs/poc.md

 ### Motivation

-The Cosmos SDK itself is a very powerful tool.
-It also runs on Tendermint, like the existing Qredochain, but comes with an application-specific architecture and a lot of already existing modules that could bring great benefit to the Qredo ecosystem.
+The Cosmos SDK is a very powerful tool for blockchains for decentralized applications.
+It runs on Tendermint, like the existing Qredochain, but comes with an application-specific architecture and a lot of already existing modules that could bring great benefit to the Qredo ecosystem.
 With the support of CosmWasm and Etheremint, the Fusion Chain comes with multi-language support which is attractive for a wider developer community as well as provides the infrastructure to integrate other Qredo products and services like QSign smart contracts.
 Therefore, the Fusion Chain is of great importance for Qredo products and the QRDO coin.

 However, the focus on this PoC is rebuilding the watcher and provide an attractive blockchain for third party developers, as the Fusion Chain will be open-sourced once we have a stable version.
 In the long term, it is possible to add and transfer logic from the Qredochain to the Fusion Chain, including the QRDO token with extended functionality like native staking and native governance.